That box of tapes

 Digitize the physical tapes

-See the digitizing guide → - 2
+See the digitizing guide →Mail it in — Legacybox does the rest → - 2

 Upload the MP4s to TapeSave